elastic/apm/specs/agents/tracing-instrumentation-grpc.md

 - `success` otherwise

-According to the [gRPC status codes reference spec](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md), some statuses are not used by gRPC client & server, thus they should be considered as client-side errors.
+According to the [gRPC status codes reference spec](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md), some statuses are not used by gRPC client & server, thus some of them should be considered as client-side errors.

 The gRPC `UNKNOWN` status refers to an error that is not known, thus we should treat it as a `failure` and NOT map it to an `unknown` outcome.